vibhatha/gSearch/studio/README.md

 3. Use the **Relationship filters** to focus on specific connection types
 4. View **Query Results** statistics in the sidebar
 5. Use **"Clear All Filters"** to reset the view

+### Searching Nodes
+1. **Type in the search box** in the top-right corner
+2. **View filtered results** - only matching nodes and their connections will be visible
+3. **See search results** in the left sidebar under "Search Results"
+4. **Clear search** by clicking the X button or clearing the input
+5. **Search is case-insensitive** - type any part of the node name

+### Additive Focus Mode
+1. **Works in both Create and Query modes** - focus functionality is always available
+2. **Double-click any node** to add it to focus (keeps previously focused nodes)
+3. **Progressive exploration** - continue double-clicking to add more nodes
+4. **Preserves existing filters** - focus works additively with search and query filters
+5. **View all focused nodes and their connections** - additive filtering
+6. **Individual control** - use "Add to Focus" / "Remove from Focus" buttons in properties
+7. **Clear all focus** by clicking "Clear Focus" in the header
+8. **Visual feedback** - focused nodes are larger with orange borders

 ### Navigation
 - **Drag nodes** to reposition them